Skip to content

 Outdoor swimming pool open during summer months, plus playgrounds and picnic areas in Madison's well-maintained city parks.

-Prairie Woods Environmental Learning Center
+Prairie Arts Center

-15 miles
+0.3 miles

 Lac qui Parle Mission